High Tech That Heals

 What kinds of brain waves can be displayed?

-Beta rhythms reflect "fast" activity-frequencies activated when we are alert, problem solving, or being anxious.
+Beta rhythms reflect "fast" activity-frequencies activated when we are alert, problem solving, or feeling anxious.
 Rapid consolidation of information produces frequencies in the highest range, known as Gamma.
 Alpha rhythms are the most frequent wave patterns, and they occur when we are relaxed and detached.
 When we close our eyes, the brain produces Alpha.
 Theta frequencies reflect even deeper relaxation, occurring as we slip closer to sleep and form mini-dreams or images.
 The brain during deep sleep produces the slowest waves, known as Delta.
 Through training, the brain learns to increase or decrease certain frequencies so that it is functioning in the optimal way for the task at hand.
 EEG Neurofeedback produces greater efficiency and flexibility as the brain moves between different states.

 What types of training are selected?